 It’s important that the photographs of the products look professional.
 The photos should be clear and in focus with proper exposure, sport a simple background without any distractions (any additional elements in the scene should support the product and not detract from it), and utilize the rule of thirds for proper placement of the product within the frame.
 You might wish to invest in a lightbox to help you achieve good lighting and a simple background.Click To Tweet

 This helps to ensure that the colors in your photo are true to life.
 It does this by ensuring that what the eye sees as white will also be white in the photo.
-It determines how warm or cool is should be by using the light source’s color temperature.
-Some cameras do this automatically, but every photographer should learn how to control the white balance of their camera manually.
+It determines how warm or cool it should be by using the light source’s color temperature.
+Some cameras do this automatically, but every photographer (whether beginner or professional photographer ) should learn how to control the color balance feature of their camera manually.

 Types of Lighting